Skip to Content

 Demographics

 According to Niche.com, 12,062 people call Fernandina Beach home.
 The area offers its residents a sparse suburban feel.
 Seventy percent of residents own their homes while 30% rent.
-The median home value of a Fernandina Beach home is $316,500, Which’s 71% more than the national average of $184,700.
-Their good weather, great public school system, the abundance of outdoor activities, and family-friendly lifestyle give them an overall rating of A- from Niche.com.
+The median home value of a Fernandina Beach home is $316,500, Which is 71% more than the national average of $184,700.
+Their good weather, great public school system, abundance of outdoor activities, and family-friendly lifestyle give them an overall rating of A- from Niche.com.

 Things to Do